tus/tus.io/README.md

 ## Deployment

-Done via Travis on pushes to master.
+Done via GitHub Actions on pushes to master.

 ## How to add your company/project logo to the site